 Pillow Sizes Chart

-Below is a pillow sizes chart detailing the standard pillow sizes available on the market today:
+Below is a bed pillow sizes chart detailing the standard pillowcase sizes available on the market today:

 |Pillow Size Name|

 |Cot bed||36cm by 58cm|

 14 x 22″

 20″ x 30″